-Village Considers $77 Million Storm Water Project
+Village Considers Significant Storm Water Project

 The Village’s storm sewer system west of Ridge Road was constructed in the 1950s and is not designed to adequately handle even small or moderate rainfall events.
 The existing storm sewer pipes are too small and fill quickly during common rain events.
 More modern storm sewer systems have a larger capacity to handle today’s intense rain events.
 The result is flooded streets and intersections and, during severe rain events such as the storms of April 2013 and July 2016, overland flooding impacts many homes west of Ridge Road.

-The project cost would be equal to all the money the Village has spent on sewer projects across the Village since 1990.
+The project cost could be equal to all the money the Village has spent on sewer projects across the Village since 1990.
 While the cost of the project is significant, its benefits would be, as well.

 Sewer improvements in Wilmette are typically funded through residents’ sewer user fees, which are included on your water bill.
 Depending on the project selected, the median annual sewer bill could increase by $220 – $437.